LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related_work} presents a summary of the related work.
 Section~\ref{sec:tag_design} explains the tag design.
-Tag detection and decoding are discussed in Section~\ref{sec:Methodology}.
-Experimental evaluations of the proposed \lidarts\ is presented in Section~\ref{sec:results}.
+Tag detection and pose estimation are discussed in Section~\ref{sec:Detection} and Section~\ref{sec:PoseEstimationAndInitialization}.
+The construction of continuous functions and ID decoding are introduced in Section~\ref{sec:Decoding}.
+Experimental evaluations of the proposed \lidarts are presented in Section~\ref{sec:results}.
 Finally, Section~\ref{sec:conclusion} concludes the paper and provides suggestions for future work.